-Ullman, J. (2016).
+Ullman, J. (2017).
 Teacher positivity towards gender diversity: Exploring relationships and school outcomes for transgender and gender-diverse students.
-Sex Education.
+Sex Education, 17(3), 276-289.

 Wyss, S. E. (2004).
 ‘This was my hell’: The violence experienced by gender nonconforming youth in U.S. high schools.
 International Journal of Qualitative Studies in Education, 17(5), 709-730.

-Supporting trans and gender diverse students at school:
+Supporting trans and gender diverse students in education settings